 The Tour de France often includes this part of the Pyrenees and everyone is very proud of it.
 You will see statues and pictures in many places referencing the bike race.
 The picture shown here was taken at a rest stop at the side of the highway.
 We saw a statue to someone who had a major problem during the race and a garden to all the winners.
 Tour de France seemed to be everywhere.
 We often passed very fit looking cyclists peddling on the steep grades up the mountain roads, and on one occasion followed one travelling at more than 60 km per hour down a winding mountain road.

 In addition to outdoors and nature we did visit the city of Pau.
 I found it interesting how hard they work to maintain their heritage.
-I have a picture in the 2022 photo gallery of a building that had only the outside shell remaining.
-The interior was completely gutted and it was quite a large building.

 France has a larger selection of meats in standard restaurants.
 It isn’t like you won’t find all of them in Canada, it is just that our average restaurant seems to sell pork, chicken and beef.
 Here duck, lamb, wild boar and other meats are much more common even in fast food kiosks.
 We have had lunches in some very nice restaurants.
 One that didn’t thrill me had stuffed wild animals surrounding the dining room.
 Mike thought that it was a good thing that he was hungry or he might have been put off his meal.
 I guess I wasn’t quite hungry enough.

 They also use colours more than we do at home.
 Cars are not all silver, white or black with the occasional red which I swear is 80% of the cars in Canada.
 They have all sorts of bright colours including many orange cars.
 Many of the houses are neutral colours like ours at home but you will also see purple and orange and blue and other colours frequently.